 (R) post-operative care and instructions to patients.

 (3) Clinical component.
-The program must include at least of clinical instruction relating to the administration of local infiltration anesthesia in the practice of dental hygiene.
+The program must include at least [12 or 16 hours] of clinical instruction relating to the administration of local infiltration anesthesia in the practice of dental hygiene.
 Such education must include:

 (A) selection and preparation of the armamentaria for administering local anesthetic agents;